+The National Hearing Test can be the first step on your path to taking charge of your hearing health.
 Approximately 36 million Americans have significant hearing loss, yet most have never had their hearing tested.
 Untreated hearing loss can lead to a serious decline in your quality of life, causing social isolation and problems at work.

-It can be done from a telephone and enter your Access Code to start the test.
-You listen to three-digit sequences and then use the keypad to enter what you heard.
+It can be done from a telephone in just 10 minutes.
+You simply listen to several three-digit sequences, then use the keypad to enter what you heard.
 If you are doing well, the test becomes more difficult by making it harder to hear the digits.
 If you are making errors, the test gets easier.
-Immediately after the test, you are told the results for each ear, which will help you to make a more informed decision as to whether you should see an audiologist to have a complete hearing evaluation.
+Immediately after the test, you are given the results for each ear.
+This can help you decide whether you should see an audiologist for a complete hearing evaluation.

-This hearing screening is very effective at detecting the most common forms of hearing loss, those that are age-related and those that result from exposure to loud noises.
+The National Hearing Test is very effective at detecting the most common forms of hearing loss, those that are age-related and those that result from exposure to loud noises.
 Click here for information on less common hearing problems that require a different approach.

-Even if you pass a screening test, you should seek professional care if you have concerns about your hearing.
-You should see an audiologist if you often ask people to repeat things or have difficulty following conversations in noisy places.
+Even if you pass this type of hearing test, you may want to seek professional care if you often ask people to repeat things or have difficulty following conversations in noisy places.
 Research shows that people with these problems are likely to have significant hearing loss.